 To build this boat, Abhilash fell back on Ratnakar Dandekar of Goa’s Aquarius Shipyard Pvt.
 Ltd., as Ratnakar has a proven track record of already delivering two sailboats to Indian Navy that have been built for circumnavigation – INSV Mhadei (already circumnavigated in 2009/10 and 2012/13) and INSV Tarini (setting out for circumnavigation with an all-women crew later this month).

 Since the manager of the team is a key member, Abhilash requested his mentor, Captain Dilip Donde, to assume that role.
 Captain Donde has the credentials of being the first Indian to have circumnavigated the globe solo (though, that was not a non-stop circumnavigation).
 So, between Abhilash, Dilip and Ratnakar, here’s a team to reckon with.

 On 7th August 2017, in an informal function that was well attended by media, Abhilash launched his boat – Thuriya – at Aquarius Shipyard facility in scenic Divar Island, Goa.
 Incidentally, launching a boat is the ceremony when the hull of the boat touches water for the first time.

 While the boat has been launched, much work still remains.
 The fitting of masts, fitment of workstation and galley, installation of HF and VHF radios and their antennae, procurement and placement of life-saving equipment like Emergency Position Indicating Radio Beacon (EPIRB) and life raft, etc. still needs to happen.
-It is only after the completion of that work, the boat trials will begin.
+Only then, the boat trials would begin.
 It is expected that Abhilash will start the boat trials by end-September.

 Here’s wishing fair winds and Godspeed to this man with an unquenchable thirst for adventure!